alentwotime/deckchatbot-monorepo/docs/disk-space-management.md

 ## Testing Disk Space Handling

-A test script is provided to simulate low disk space scenarios:
+A test script is provided to simulate various scenarios that might occur during deployment:

 ```bash
 sudo bash scripts/test-disk-space.sh
 ```

-This script will:
+The script offers several test scenarios:

-1. Fill disk space to leave only 100MB free
+1. **Low disk space test**: Fills disk space to leave only 100MB free
+2. **Normal apt lock test**: Simulates a normal apt process that will complete naturally
+3. **Stuck apt lock test**: Simulates an apt process that will never complete
+4. **Zombie apt process test**: Simulates a zombie apt process
+5. **Termination-resistant apt process test**: Simulates a process that ignores SIGTERM signals
+6. **Combined test**: Simulates both low disk space and a stuck apt process

+Each test will:
+1. Set up the test conditions
-2. Simulate running the deployment script
+2. Simulate what would happen when running the deployment script
 3. Clean up after testing

+The **termination-resistant apt process test** is particularly useful for testing the new process termination options, as it creates a process that:
+- Holds a lock on /var/lib/dpkg/lock
+- Ignores normal termination signals (SIGTERM)
+- Can only be killed with SIGKILL

 **Note**: Use this script only in a test environment, not in production.